 Flux or why solder fumes during soldering ...

-You may have sometime got in touch with (especially those born earlier) a flux-free solder wire.
+You may have come across (especially those born earlier) a flux-free solder wire.
 If you tried to solder it, the result was probably more than bad.

-To remove the tiny oxide layer, prevent oxidation during soldering, and ensure the best wettability, that is, the spreading of the solder, these are the main tasks of the flux, nowadays contained in almost every solder wire.
+The main tasks of the flux, nowadays contained in almost every solder wire, are to remove the tiny oxide layer, prevent oxidation during soldering, and ensure the best wettability, that is, the spreading of the solder.

 Historically, the main and still frequently used main constituent of flux is rosin, a substance obtained from the coniferous trees resin.